Bachelor of Nursing (four-year option)

 - one university level mathematics course (excluding statistics courses)

 Both biology courses must be taken at the same level (either high school or post-secondary), not a combination of high school or post-secondary.

 You may choose to complete the following:

-- six credit hours in an English critical reading and writing (CRW) course
+- six credit hours in English critical reading and writing (CRW) courses

 - Psychology 1000